raczor/metaphoto-webapp/README.md

 | `VERCEL_ORG_ID` | Vercel Org Id (Both projects should be configued in the same org) |
 | `VERCEL_PROJECT_ID_BACKEND` | Vercel Backend project Id                                         |
 | `VERCEL_PROJECT_ID_FRONTEND` | Vercel Frontend project Id                                        |

+---

+## Development Notes
+This project was developed independently with AI assistance (Claude by Anthropic) used as a learning aid during development.
+AI was consulted for the initial project scaffolding.